na-stewart/EDCTheme/README.md

 It is very easy to use and I hope you really enjoy the application!
 I always could use feedback to feel free to submit a pull request and leave a star.

-## Download

-Please download the Version with permissions if your elite dangerous directory is within program files otherwise download the version without permissions.

-The app needs permission in order to modify anything within the Program Files directory.

 ## Video Tutorial
 https://streamable.com/csalcy